SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

 have requested this, and personally I think it's an awesome idea.
 The amount of stacked rackets you can create should be limited (only 2-3 stacked small or 1 medium building) it should also cost double the amount it would to build and upgrade on a fresh turf building slot.
 It would also be quite interesting if small buffs were given to buildings that related to eachother being stacked. (for example a smuggling building stacked on a fishing building would give 5% more profit).
+Unsure as of yet if bracket managers should be allowed on the stack.
 No response yet as i assume devs will be busy with the release of the next racket branch.

 - *Turf and Turf Manager:*
 -